YanZhu00/CubeEditor/README.md

 This is an application created base on the framework of "Hazel Engin" (https://github.com/TheCherno/Hazel), which has an core with abstract of application, windows, layers, rendering APIs, and has its own event system and keycodes.

-This Application abstracts scene, cube and camera into classes.
+This Application abstracts scene, cube and camera into classes, and can be used for modeling.

-The application has a similar operation mode as Blender:
 ![](https://github.com/YanZhu00/CubeEngine/blob/main/gif/1.gif)

 ## Getting Started